aws-samples/serverless-ops-review/src/lambda/function-generate-selected/template.md

 {% else %}

-    - No isses reported for the reviewed function set.
+    - No issues reported for the reviewed function set.

 {% endif %}